-From the UI choose Settings which is located in the sidebar, then click on Automations & Scenes to go to the automation editor.
+From the UI, choose Settings which is located in the sidebar, then click on Automations & Scenes to go to the automation editor.
 Press the Create Automation button in the lower right corner to get started.
 You can create an automation based on a blueprint or start from scratch.
+Select Create new automation.

 If the value of the sensor is greater than 10, then the automation should trigger.

 As the message we want a simple text that is shown as part of the notification.

 message: Sensor value greater than 10

 Automations created or edited via the user interface are activated immediately after saving the automation.
 Read the documentation for Automating Home Assistant to learn more about automations.

 When you’re creating automations using the GUI and they don’t appear in the UI, make sure that you add back